 A USDA (or CFIA) accredited veterinarian must then complete the Tonga Veterinary Certificate for Dogs or Tonga Veterinary Certificate for Cats for endorsement by the USDA or CFIA if traveling from the United States or Canada.
 If you are not traveling from either of these countries, the Governing Authority of your country responsible for the import and export of animals should endorse the forms.

-Your pet must arrive in Tonga as manifested cargo.
-It will then be turned over to the Livestock Quarantine Officer inspection of the animal and documents.
+Pets will then be turned over to the Livestock Quarantine Officer inspection of the animal and documents.
 If all documents are in order and the veterinary officer finds the pet to be healthy it will be released to your custody within a few hours.
 There are fees for inspection.

 Whenever you travel to a foreign country like Tonga, it is always advisable to carry some form of identification indicating ownership of your pet.

-Tonga.
+All domestic dogs and cats must be free of evidence of disease communicable to humans when examined at the entry airport.
 If your dog or cat is not in apparent good health, further examination by a licensed veterinarian may be required at your expense.

-GOT QUESTIONS OR COMMENTS???
 Due to the high demand, we may be unable to respond to your question quickly if posted below.
 If you need a fast response, you can post them directly to our Facebook page, blog, or forum.
 We will respond as soon as we can.